-In collaboration with Community Based Care of Central Florida, all students in foster care are eligible to receive professional tutoring through preferred vendors.
-Any student with an open case who requests additional academic support receives assistance and tutoring through the Foundation for Foster Children’s Education+ program.
+In collaboration with Embrace Families, all students in foster care are eligible to receive professional tutoring through preferred vendors.
+Any student with an open case who requests additional academic support receives assistance and tutoring through the Foundation for Foster Children’s Educate program.
 This model provides a comprehensive approach to educational success:

 - Tutors encourage students with notes and incentives

 - report cards and tutoring notes are monitored and analyzed